Who Bears The Burden of Proof — The Theist or The Atheist?

 Who actually carries the burden

+Both the theist and the atheist are advancing a positive account of why the world is as it is.
 The debate is between those accounts.
-The burden-of-proof framing does not dissolve this debate.
-It merely attempts to claim the rhetorical advantage of the defensive position — a rhetorical advantage that disappears once the positive arguments on both sides are put on the table.
+The burden-of-proof framing does not dissolve the debate.
+The framing attempts to claim the rhetorical advantage of the defensive position, an advantage that disappears once the positive arguments on both sides are put on the table.